 Peregrines very rarely hunt close to their nesting site; this is so the young of the peregrines have live prey to practise catching for a few weeks before they fledge.
-Outside the breeding season Peregrines can travel thousands of miles and don’t hold to any given location for more than a couple of weeks at a time, one of the reasons believed for this behaviour is the prey becomes super alert while the Peregrine is around and becomes harder to catch, and it is easier for the Peregrine to move to a new area where they are not jumpy.
+Outside the breeding season, Peregrines can travel thousands of miles and don't hold to any given location for more than a couple of weeks at a time.
+Hence, the threat only lasts a short time.
+If a peregrine catches a pigeon, it is likely not to hunt again for a few days after.

-Sparrow hawks are small birds and mainly hunt song/garden birds, if they catch a pigeon they are unlikely to food for another couple of days and due to it normally eating smaller birds is not likely to catch another pigeon for quite some time, so the threat to the local population is low.
+Sparrow hawks are small birds and mainly hunt song/garden they are no threat to a gull or corvid, if they catch a pigeon they are unlikely to feed for a few days and due to it usually eating smaller birds is not likely to hunt pigeons for quite some time.
+Hence, the threat to the local population of pest birds is low.

-Buzzards are unlikely to catch birds as they are not agile or fast enough their feet are quite small, so gripping a bird is difficult as well.
+Buzzards are unlikely to catch birds as they are not agile or fast enough their feet are relatively small, so gripping a bird is difficult as well.

-Peregrines falcons are a wondering falcon and can travel thousands of miles a year, they only hold to a given location during the breeding season.
-Peregrines tend not to hunt near to their nesting site, as they like to leave any birds like pigeons for the young to practise on before fledging.
+Peregrines falcons are a wandering bird, and their name means just that and can travel thousands of miles a year.
+Hence, they are not a real threat for very long on a given population, they only hold to a given location during the breeding season and Peregrines tend not to hunt near to their nesting site, as they like to leave any birds like pigeons for the young to practise on before fledging.

-So, what do we do different to wild birds of prey?
+So, what do we do differently to wild birds of prey?

-We spend the first few weeks flying our specially trained birds three to four times a week, so the pest bird believes a predator has taken this area as part of its hunting ground. similar to that of a wild peregrine, however we don’t leave the area once the birds become super alert like wild Peregrines do, we continue flying our birds of prey, this starts to pressure the pest birds to look for a new safer location to roost, nest or feed.
+We spend the first few weeks flying our specially trained birds three to four times a week, so the pest bird believes a predator has taken this area as part of its hunting ground.
+Similar to that of a wild peregrine; however, we don't leave the site once the birds become super alert as wild Peregrines do, we continue flying our birds of prey, this starts to pressure the pest birds to look for a new safer location to roost, nest or feed.